 Make Music Nashville’s primary goals are to provide an equal platform for musicians of all skill levels, interests and walks of life and to inspire the next generation of musicians through innovative outreach programming.

 This celebration is not limited to residents of Nashville, but invites music enthusiasts from everywhere to come participate by performing, attending or volunteering.
 Join us to ring in the summer solstice as part of an international event with its heart and soul in our local community!

 Interested in learning more about performing during Make Music Nashville 2017?
 Everyone is welcomed and encouraged to join the celebration!
 The event is an all-ages, all-inclusive celebration of music.
 So whether you’re in a band, a solo artist, a child, a senior, a saxophonist or a thereminist, there’s a spot for you to perform!

 A Make Music Nashville venue can be a anything and anywhere.
 Last year we hosted shows at breweries, retail stores, a recording studio, restaurants and even a zoo!

 Interested in performing at one of Make Music Nashville’s Play-Alongs or group lessons?
-Click here to learn more, and feel free to sign up for more info!
+More info coming soon!
 All interactive events are free and open to all ages, skill levels and interests.